Refactoring Change Value to Reference

 Values: one real-world object corresponds to multiple objects in the program.
 These objects could be dates, phone numbers, addresses, colors, and the like.

-The selection of reference vs. value is not always clear-cut.
-Sometimes there is a simple value with a small amount of unchanging data.
+The selection of reference vs. value isn’t always clear-cut.
+Sometimes there’s a simple value with a small amount of unchanging data.
 Then it becomes necessary to add changeable data and pass these changes every time the object is accessed.
 In this case it becomes necessary to convert it to a reference.

 - An object contains all the most current information about a particular entity.
 If the object is changed in one part of the program, these changes are accessible from the other parts of the program that make use of the object.